zxc7563598/php-schema-validator/README.md

 A simple and extensible PHP parameter validation library, supporting rule-based definitions and custom extensions, suitable for any structured data verification scenarios

+**This project has been parsed by Zread.
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-schema-validator)**

 ---

 ## 📦 Installation method